 Horses consuming yeast cultures had lower lactate levels at the end of 35 minutes of exercise and lower heart rates, suggesting improved athletic fitness.

 More research is required to understand the effects of yeast supplementation on athletic performance in trained horses.

 Mares in the stages of late gestation and early lactation have higher demands for energy, protein, and minerals.

-Mares supplemented with yeast culture from 4 weeks before foaling to 8 weeks after had increased fiber and protein digestibility and increased availability of calcium and phosphorus.
+Mares supplemented with yeast culture from 4 weeks before foaling to 8 weeks after had increased fibre and protein digestibility and increased availability of calcium and phosphorus.